abbvie-external/OmicNavigator/README.md

 1. Install dependencies:

-    a.
-Full installation.
+    1) Full installation.
 This is required if you want to run the app from R.

         ```
         remotes::install_deps("OmicNavigator_x.x.x.tar.gz", dependencies = TRUE)
         ```

-    a.
-Minimal installation.
+    1) Minimal installation.
 If you only need to create an OmicNavigator study, you can install many fewer dependencies.

         ```